Time To Rebuild The Malaysian Judiciary

 We now choose judges from a limited pool.
 That is the greatest weakness in the judicial selection process.

-Most of the current judiciary are of a particular makeup.
+Most of the current judiciary is of a particular makeup.

 This system has a history to it.